-This switch implements three priority modes based on port, on 802.1P and on DSCP.
-By default, the priority mode based on port is enabled and the other two modes are optional.
+This switch implements two QoS modes based on port and on 802.1P.
+By default, the QoS mode based on port is enabled and the other one is optional.

 1. Port Based

 When port-base QoS mode is enabled, the user can manually map the ingress packets of the port to four different priority queues.
 After that, the switch will preferentially send packets in the queue with higher priority, and only when the queue with higher priority is empty, packets in the queue with lower priority are sent.